 Modern economy is different and more complex from primitive economy, says Michael Gilbert in his book “Reaganomics vs. the Modern Economy: The Conflict that divides America“.
 The defining characteristic of the modern economy is the ‘impossibility of true self-sufficiency.’
 Today we cannot go out and supply ourselves with food, clothing and shelter.
 In order to survive, we need to buy our necessities with money from a store, to interact with the marketplace.
-This kind of economy does not bode well for the economic theory known as ‘Reaganomics’, a term used to describe the economic policies of President Ronald Reagan that promoted tax cuts, slashing of government spending and the deregulation of domestic markets.
+This kind of economy does not bode well for the economic theory known as ‘Reaganomics’, a top-down economic vision and a term used to describe the economic policies of President Ronald Reagan that promoted tax cuts, slashing of government spending and the deregulation of domestic markets.

 The prevailing view is that the high oil prices stemming from OPEC’s cartel’s oil embargoes in the 1973 has caused the stagflation that inflicted so much damage to the US and world economy.
 But, Fed Chairman Arthur Burns argued in his book “The Anguish of Central Banking” in 1979 that the inflation appeared to be the result of a plethora of forces: